ShaunCurtis/Blazr.Clean/Design.md

 Clean design is a modern software design architecture appropriate for Web based projects.
 In it's most basic implementation it's neither heavy duty or requires a training course to understand and implement.

+It's core principles are:
+1. Separation of Concerns.
+2. The Dependancy Rule.

-It's core principles are separation of code into logical domains and the **Dependancy Rule**.
-Clean design can be visualized as a set of concentric rings.
-Each ring can only depend on an inner layer.
-Specifically a domain can have no dependencies on a domain in an outer ring or a domain in the same ring.
+Clean design can be visualized as a set of concentric rings with domains representing the primary coencerns.
+Dependencies flow inward: a domain can have no dependencies on a domain in an outer ring or a domain in the same ring.
 The diagram below shows the principle rings.

 ![Clean Design Domains](./clean-design-domains.png)